gchahal1982/G3DAI/docs/developer/api-reference.md

 ## Webhooks

-CodeForge can send webhooks for various events:
+aura can send webhooks for various events:

 ### Configure Webhooks